camunda/camunda-docs/docs/product-manuals/modeler/cloud-modeler/start-instance.md

 title: Start a new process instance
 ---

 If a BPMN diagram was deployed via the Cloud Modeler you can start a new instance of this diagram.
-To do so, click the button **Start Instance**.
+To do so, click **Start Instance**.

 ![start instance](img/start-process-instance-variables.png)